japer-technology/forgejo-society/FORGEJO-SOCIETY/README.md

 - You may create Societies, or be granted access to other societies.

-  > /society create TheFederation

 - This installs forgejo-society into the repo.

 ### Repo Labour

-- Create one, or choose one that already exists.
+- Create a repo, or choose one that already exists.

 - forgejo-labour is the code doorway into forgejo-society.